jonrau1/ElectricEye/README.md

 python3 eeauditor/controller.py
 ```

-Add the --help option for info on running individual checks and auditors and different outputs options.
+Add the `--help` option for info on running individual checks and auditors and different outputs options.

 ## Supported Services and Checks
----

 These are the following services and checks perform by each Auditor.
 There are currently **229** checks supported across **72** AWS services / components using **56** Auditors.
 There are currently **62** supported response and remediation Playbooks with coverage across **32** AWS services / components supported by [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response).